isabella232/lessonly.github.io/index.md

 ## General Guidelines

-- **Don't commit commented-out code.** It's a distraction from the actually functional code.
+- **Don't ship commented-out code.** It can be a distraction from the actually functional code.
 If code is obsolete or non-functional, delete it: we'll always have a record of it in Git.

 ## Language-Specific Styles